C25Hana-Hill/495_req_test/README.md

 (4) Create your new environment using Python 3.10.11.

-If you are using conda, these commands should do the trick:
+If you are using Anaconda, these commands should do the trick:
 `conda create --name 495venv python=3.10` -- This command gives your new environment a name of *495venv*, however you can name it whatever you'd like.
 `conda activate 495venv` -- This command activates the environment so that you can install other programs within that environment.
 You might see the name inside of your brackets change from *base* to the name of your new environment.

-If you are using Windows without conda, these commands should work inside of your Command Prompt (**note: must use python 3.10**):
+If you are using Windows without Anaconda, these commands should work inside of your Command Prompt (**note: must use python 3.10**):
 Use your path to your downloaded Python 3.10.11 in the following command (the path below is only an example of what it might look like):
 `C:\Users\C2XName\AppData\Local\Programs\Python\Python310\python.exe -m venv 495venv` -- This command gives your new environment a name of *495venv*
-Navigate to this folder: `495venv\Scripts` and type `.\activate` -- This command activates the environment so that you can install other programs within that environment.
+Navigate to the `Scripts` folder within your virtual environment and type the command `.\activate` -- This command activates the environment so that you can install other programs within that environment.
 You might see the name inside of your brackets change from *base* to the name of your new environment.

 Note: I don't think anyone is using Linux or Mac, but please let me know if you are and need additional assistance.